 Photo credit Anna Nilsen

-The doctoral student will be employed as a doctoral student during the period of study, or possess corresponding alternative financial support for the complete period.
+The student will be employed as a doctoral student during the period of study, or possess corresponding alternative financial support for the complete period.

-The study programme consists of two parts: courses and independent research that results in the submission of a scholarly licentiate or doctoral thesis.
+The programme consists of two parts: courses and independent research that results in the submission of a scholarly licentiate or doctoral thesis.

 - influential theoretical traditions and concepts